keesiemeijer/wp-reference/README.md

 WP_PARSER_QUICK_MODE=false

 # Delete all tables in the database when provisioning (re-installs WP).
-# Boolean or string 'empty'
+# Boolean value or 'empty'
-# If 'empty is used' all posts, meta, terms etc are deleted
+#   If 'empty is used' all post data (posts, meta, terms etc) is deleted
 # Default: false
 RESET_WORDPRESS=false